[Due to COVID-19, Albright’s 2020 ceremony has been postponed.]

-In recognition of his work in and around the community, Pennsylvania Lieutenant Governor and Albright alumnus, John Fetterman ’91, will be awarded an honorary doctorate of humanities and offer remarks at Albright College’s 161st Commencement ceremony, at Santander Arena, Sunday, May 17, 2020.
+OCT 2019: In recognition of his work in and around the community, Pennsylvania Lieutenant Governor and Albright alumnus, John Fetterman ’91, has been tapped to offer remarks at Albright College’s 161st Commencement ceremony, at Santander Arena, May 2020.

 The 34th lieutenant governor of Pennsylvania, Fetterman is focused on commonsense reforms that benefit the middle class, people living in poverty and marginalized communities.
 He presides over the state senate and chairs Pennsylvania’s Board of Pardons, as well as the state’s Emergency Management Council.
 At the request of Gov. Tom Wolf, Fetterman also serves on special projects, such as a recently completed 67-county tour to hear constituents’ opinions on legalized adult-use marijuana.
 Most recently, he recommended new legislation to permanently turn over his taxpayer-provided housing in Fort Indiantown Gap to the state Department of Military and Veterans Affairs, in support of programming for veterans and survivors’ families.